-The Trustee of St Patrick's Missionary Society UK has the pleasure in presenting this Report and Financial Statements for the year ended 31st December 2021.
+The Trustee of St Patrick's Missionary Society UK has the pleasure in presenting this Report and Financial Statements for the year ended 31st December 2022.

-The Trustee's Report, prepared in accordance with Charities SORP and the audited financial statements for the year ended 31st December 2021, which are prepared in accordance with the Statement of Recommended Practice applicable to Charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019) and FRS 102.
+The Trustee's Report, prepared in accordance with Charities SORP and the audited financial statements for the year ended 31st December 2022, which are prepared in accordance with the Statement of Recommended Practice applicable to Charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019) and FRS 102.

-During 2021, despite the restrictions imposed due to the Covid 19 pandemic, the spiritual and promotion activity of St Patrick's Missionary Society, based at 20 Beauchamp Road, East Molesey, Surrey, and covering both England and Wales, continued to focus on promoting spiritual and financial support for the Society and the missionary work of the Lord throughout these two countries.
-The ever-generous response of the people of both countries can be seen in the financial returns.
+During 2022/23 the spiritual and promotion activity of St Patrick's Missionary Society, based at 20 Beauchamp Road, East Molesey, Surrey, and covering both England and Wales, continued to focus on promoting spiritual and financial support for the Society and the missionary work of the Lord throughout these two countries.
+The evergenerous response of the people of both countries can be seen in the financial returns.